maxdeviant/degree/Assignment_6.md

 Once the victim has handed over their personal information, the phishing attempt is almost a success.
 All that remains is to make proper use of the acquired credentials.
 Depending on the nature of the information obtained, phishers can do anything from logging into corresponding accounts, transferring money out of the victim’s account, or even stealing the victim’s identity.

+##Vulnerability

+When broached on the subject of phishing, many people will assure themselves that “it could never happen to me, I’m too smart to fall for that.”

+However, phishing has been shown to be effective against all sorts of people for four reasons:

+> “First, people tend to judge a website’s legitimacy by its “look and feel,” which attackers can easily replicate.
+Second, many users do not understand or trust the security indicators in web browsers.
+Third, although some consumers are aware of phishing, this awareness does not reduce their vulnerability or provide useful strategies for identifying phishing attacks.
+Fourth, the perceived severity of the consequences of phishing does not predict users’ behavior.”
+>
+> “Who Falls For Phish?”

+While there are some people who are more adept at resisting phishing than others, it is safe to assume that no one is completely immune to these types of attacks.

 ##Background

 The first instance of phishing dates back to September 1995, when phishers began asking users of America Online Inc. (AOL) for their passwords.
 The attackers would pose as AOL employees and ask the user to reveal their password, which would then be used to compromise the account.